Chart Color Schemes

 Thuringowa Central has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the Thuringowa Central statistical area (Lv2) has an estimated population of around 2,005.
-This reflects an increase of 52 people since the 2021 Census, which reported a population of 1,953 people.
-The change is inferred from the resident population of 1,999 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 3 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Thuringowa Central as of Feb 2026 is around 2,005.
+This reflects an increase of 52 people since the 2021 Census, which reported a population of 1,953.
+The change was inferred from the resident population of 1,999 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 3 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,060 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by natural growth that contributed approximately 62.0% of overall population gains during recent periods.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Over this period, projections indicate a decline in overall population, with the area's population expected to decline by 6 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 71 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, projections indicate a decline in overall population over this period, with the suburb's population expected to increase by 0 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 70 people.

 Frequently Asked Questions - Population